-Approved by the Academic Council at its 6th Meeting held on 13.05.2017
+Amended by the BoS and approved by the Academic Council at its 9th Meeting held on 14.04.2018

 - 5. To study DC position control system - 6.
 To study synchro-transmitter and receiver and obtain output V/S input characteristics - 7.
 To determine speed-torque characteristics of an ac servomotor. - 8.
 To study performance of servo voltage stabilizer at various loads using load bank. - 9.
 To study behaviour of separately excited dc motor in open loop and closed loop conditions at various loads. - 10.
 To study PID Controller for simulation proves like transportation lag.